HenriqueDelben/HenriqueDelben/README.md

 # Hi, I'm Henrique Delben 🖐️

 - 🔭 Student on Software Analysis and Development at USCS - University of São Caetano do Sul
-- 🌱 Currently focusing on C, C# and C++ for applications development and front-end common technologies such as HTML, CSS and Javascript
+- 🌱 Currently focusing on Python Back-End Development with DjangoDB.
+Learning Data Structures and Algorithms with Python
-- 📫 Want to talk?
-Feel free to contact me!
-Get in touch with me on the instagram: @rickdelben
 - ⚡ Technology and Games lover
 <div align="center">